bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Hindsight makes for 20-20 vision and judging the past from the insights of the present is an exact and often cruel science.
 When Christopher Columbus set sail for the Americas, with the blessing of the Christian Church, Western civilization lacked the insights it needed to appreciate what Columbus met upon the shores of America.
 The cultural, linguistic, and ethical traditions of Europe were caught up in the naïve belief that they were inherently superior to those found in other parts of the world.
 Without excusing this superiority complex, it is necessary to name it.
 Sincerity alone does not set people above their place in history.
 Thousands of persons operated out of this mentality and gave their lives in dedication to an ideal that, while sincere in its intent, was, at one point, naively linked to a certain cultural, religious, linguistic, and ethnic superiority complex.
 These men and women sincerely believed that their vocations and actions were serving both God and the best interests of the Native peoples to whom they were ministering.
 History has, partially, rendered a cruel judgment on their efforts, showing how, despite much sincerity and genuine dedication, their actions were sometimes naïve and disrespectful in that they violated the sacred and cherished traditions of others.
 Hence, even as we apologize for some of the effects of their actions, we want at the same time to affirm their sincerity, the goodness of their intent, and the goodness, in many cases, of their actions.

 Recognizing that within every sincere apology there is implicit the promise of conversion to a new way of acting, we, the Oblates of Canada, wish to pledge ourselves to a renewed relationship with Native peoples which, while very much in line with the sincerity and intent of our past relationship, seeks to move beyond past mistakes to a new level of respect and mutuality.
-Hence . . .
+Hence…

 We renew the commitment we made 150 years ago to work with and for Native peoples.
-In the spirit of our founder, Blessed Eugene De Mazenod, and the many dedicated missionaries who have served in Native communities during these 150 years, we

-again pledge to Native peoples our service.
+In the spirit of our founder, Blessed Eugene De Mazenod, and the many dedicated missionaries who have served in Native communities during these 150 years, we again pledge to Native peoples our service.
 We ask help in more judiciously discerning what forms that service might take today.

 More specifically, we pledge ourselves to the following:

-- We want to support an effective process of disclosure vis-à-vis Residential
+- We want to support an effective process of disclosure vis-à-vis Residential Schools.

-  Schools.
 We offer to collaborate in any way we can so that the full story of the Indian Residential Schools may be written, that their positive and negative features may be recognized, and that an effective healing process might take place.

 - We want to proclaim as inviolable the natural rights of Indian families, parents and children, so that never again will Indian communities and Indian parents see their children forcibly removed from them by other authorities.